 Where a collaborative institution is located in close proximity to Cardiff Metropolitan University, arrangements can be made by the collaborative institution for students to attend the Cardiff Metropolitan University Week-1 induction programme, in consultation with the link Cardiff Metropolitan University School.

-Should you have any queries about any of the above, your Moderator/Link Tutor or the Global Engagement Directorate will be able to advise you.
+Should Collaborative Partners have any queries about any of the above, the designated Moderator/Link Tutor or the Global Engagement can advise them.